What Is Sin, and What Can We Do About It?

 As negation, privation, or disordering of good, sin is not a thing in itself but absence (Augustine, C.S.
 Lewis).

-As irresponsibility, sin exploits God's good gifts for others' purposes.
+As irresponsibility and abuse, sin exploits God's good gifts for others' purposes.

 As darkness, foolishness, and lie, sin is ignorant, absurd, insane, and self-deceptive.